solarslurpi/GrowBuddies/docs/growbuddyServer.md

 (raspi-nowifi)=
 ### Installed Raspberry Pi But Cannot SSH
-You've verified the growbuddy Rasp Pi has an IP address.
+You've verified the growBuddy Rasp Pi has an IP address.
 However, perhaps you accidentally entered the wrong SSID or password for your wifi.
 Or you forget to enable SSH.
 You can manually configure these options.
 - Add "SSH" file to the root of the image.
 We do this by opening a terminal on the boot partition and typing `$touch ssh`
 - Create the `wpa_supplicant.conf` file : `$touch wpa_supplicant.conf`.
 Copy the contents into the file `nano wpa_supplicant.conf`:
 ```